AnolChakraborty/java-multi_threaded-http-server/README.md

 - Cookie based session handling.
 - JSON data processing and parsing to and from the server to client
 - Use of appropiate response codes
+- Database integration with MySQL

 ## Features to be added
 - To handle Get request
-- Add functionality of databases
 - Video Streaming capabilities
 - Proper handling of request method (POST/GET etc)